 GeneCards Summary for ICAM1 Gene

 ICAM1 (Intercellular Adhesion Molecule 1) is a Protein Coding gene.
 Diseases associated with ICAM1 include Malaria and Leukostasis.
-Among its related pathways are Type II interferon signaling (IFNG) and AGE-RAGE signaling pathway in diabetic complications.
-GO annotations related to this gene include receptor activity and protein complex binding.
+Among its related pathways are RANK Signaling in Osteoclasts and Immune response IFN gamma signaling pathway.
+Gene Ontology (GO) annotations related to this gene include receptor activity and protein complex binding.
 An important paralog of this gene is ICAM3.

 UniProtKB/Swiss-Prot for ICAM1 Gene